This circuit explains how to use invisible light to create a tripwire alarm.

 Electrolytic 1μF 16V | 1 | |

-The test values in the circuit diagram represent average DC levels measured with a digital voltmeter DVM under light and no light conditions.
+The test values of circuit diagrams show the average DC levels obtained using a digital voltmeter (DVM) in both light and dark situations.

 How to Build:

-Building an infrared barrier alarm involves assembling the transmitter and receiver circuits.
+For Building an infrared barrier alarm circuit includes assembling the transmitter and receiver circuits.

 Transmitter Circuit: